textileio/community/docs/a-tour-of-textile.md

 ![The `target` shown in the output is the root hash of the DAG.](/images/blob.png){: .center}

 - `meta`: A JSON object containing metadata about the input and how it was processed.
-Which is the success output of the previosu command.
+Which is the success output of the previous command.

 - `content`: The content of the file that was added, in the above command output, this is at `.files[0].hash`, and can be fetched via `textile file get <hash> --content`, or via `textile file block get <block-id> --content`.